pieeg-club/BioRon_EEG/README.md

 Our project aims to democratize the field of electroencephalography (EEG) by developing and sharing open-source designs for active EEG electrodes.
 EEG is a powerful technique for monitoring brain activity, but the cost and complexity of traditional EEG equipment have limited its accessibility.
 We're here to change that!

-Our repository hosts detailed schematics, layouts for creating active EEG electrodes.
+Our repository hosts detailed schematics, and layouts for creating active EEG electrodes.
 Whether you're a hardware enthusiast or a researcher, you can find everything you need to build your own electrodes from scratch.

 📊 Data Analysis Tools: Access tools and scripts for processing, analyzing, and visualizing EEG data collected using the active electrodes.
 We believe that data-driven insights should be accessible to everyone.